joergkrause/svogv/CONTRIBUTING.md

     git push my-fork my-fix-branch
     ```

-* In GitHub, send a pull request to `material2:master`.
+* In GitHub, send a pull request to `svogv:master`.
 * If we suggest changes then:
   * Make the required updates.
-  * Re-run the Angular Material test suites to ensure tests are still passing.
+  * Re-run the SVOGV test suites to ensure tests are still passing.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull
     Request):